gutluca/dssat-csm-disease/README.md

 This repository contains a modified version of the [DSSAT](https://dssat.net/) (Decision Support System for Agrotechnology Transfer) source code, integrating a generic epidemiological model for foliar diseases into the CROPGRO-Soybean module.

-The new module, `DISMO`, simulates the impact of leaf diseases—such as Asian Soybean Rust (*Phakopsora pachyrhizi*)—on soybean development and yield.
+The new generic disease module, `DISMO`, simulates the impact of leaf diseases, such as Asian Soybean Rust (*Phakopsora pachyrhizi*), on soybean development and yield.
 It calculates daily diseased leaf area based on environmental variables and pathogen dynamics, dynamically adjusting photosynthesis and leaf senescence within CROPGRO.

 ---